BjornHamels/rdmd/doc/tech/README.md

 ![Function Table ..8fn](sn75558fnfunctable.png)

 N.B.
 I've noticed cases where the remaining "frame image" Rows are skipped if empty (that is no `SDATA` present on the Row, and thus skipped).
+See Pico thoughts below.

 ### Columns (..5fn)